devicehive/esp8266-firmware/DeviceHiveESP8266.md

 }
 ```
 # ADC
 ESP8266 has just one ADC channel.
-This channel is connected to a dedicated pin 6 - ‘TOUT’.
+This channel is connected to a dedicated pin 6 - "TOUT".
 ADC can measure voltage in range from 0.0V to 1.0V with 10 bit resolution.

 ## adc/read
 Reads ADC channels values.
-ESP8266 has just one channel - ‘0’.
+ESP8266 has just one channel - "0".

 *Parameters*:
 Can be empty, all channels will be sent in this case.
 JSON with a set of key-value pairs, where key is pin number and value is one of the following:
-"read" - read channel current value
+* "read" - read channel current value

 *Example*:
 ```json